bright/new-www/content/our-areas/iot-development.md

       and real-time health data tracking.
     box_icon: /images/telemedicine_icon_update.png
   - box_title: you represent the fintech sector
-    box_description: Do you want to develop an **app integrated with an external card reader**?
-Or need devices and software that are going to authorize the transactions? **We have worked with hardware for FinTech and we are ready to assist you with your fintech IoT project**.
-What is more, as blockchain experts we offer to develop your IoT solutions with blockchain technology.
+    box_description: Need an app integrated with an **external card reader** or IoT security services for t**ransaction authorization**?
+We provide IoT software development services for FinTech, including **IoT blockchain solutions** for enhanced security.
+With extensive experience in IoT product development services, we are ready to assist with your FinTech IoT project.
     box_icon: /images/icon_pos_lp_no_feesx2.png
   - box_title: you represent the industrial sector
     box_description: Do you plan to develop an **Industrial Internet of Things